Zehuayu/Emerging_TechnologiesIan/README.md

 # Emerging-Technologies-Project-Year4

-          Student: Zehua Yu G00307279
+Student: Zehua Yu  Student number:G00307279
              Teacher: Ian

 Project: this project is that create a web application in Python to recognise digits in images.
 Users are  able to visit the web application through their browser, submit an image containing a single digit, and the web application will respond with the digit contained in the image.

  ## what is tensorflow